PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-12 06:59:47
+Last updated: 2024-04-12 07:00:22
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman